-There were some differences between the methods used in 2011 and in previous years, but we do not believe these difference account for the increase in acoustic activity or the number of reliable locations.
-These differences include the 2011 use of autonomous recorders suspended 2-3 m from the seafloor rather than cabled hydrophones deployed over the ice edge or through the ice as in all previous years.
-For the 2011 data the depths of hydrophones below the surface were 29-42 m, while in previous years hydrophone depths were typically 20-40 m.
-Recorder sensitivity in 2011 was less than that in previous years because MARUs were sampling at 2 kHz with a dynamic range of approximately 66 dB, while earlier systems were sampling at a minimum of 10 kHz with a dynamic range of 90 dB.
-If anything, we would then expect lower numbers of sound detections and fewer acoustic locations from the 2011 system compared to previous years.
-Array aperture differences were minimal between 2011 and previous years, where array aperture influences the range out to which locations are reliable.
-In 2011 array apertures were 4725 m (4-chann) and 5065 m (6-chann); in 1993 apertures of the 25 separate arrays used were typically around 4425 m.
-Thus, the 4- and 6-channel arrays used in 2011 were around 7% and 14% longer than those used in 1993.
+There were some differences between the methods used in 2011 and in previous years, but it is not believed that these differences account for the increase in acoustic activity or the number of reliable locations.
+These differences include the use in 2011 of autonomous recorders suspended 2-3m from the seafloor rather than cabled hydrophones deployed over the ice edge or through the ice as in all previous years.
+For the 2011 data the depths of hydrophones below the surface were 29-42m, while in previous years, hydrophone depths were typically 20-40m.
+Recorder sensitivity in 2011 was less than that in previous years because MARUs were sampling at 2kHz with a dynamic range of approximately 66dB, while earlier systems were sampling at a minimum of 10kHz with a dynamic range of 90dB.
+If anything, lower numbers of sound detections would then be expected and fewer acoustic locations from the 2011 system compared to previous years.
+Array aperture differences were minimal